 Invasive Species: What You Can Do

-Six easy ways you can prevent the spread of invasive species in your community.
+Here are 6 easy ways you can prevent the spread of invasive species in your community.

 We need your help to fight the spread of invasive species!

 Invasive species are any species that are non-native and harm the local ecosystem.
 When these non-native plants and animals establish themselves in our local ecosystems, they outcompete and dislodge species that have evolved specifically to live there.
-Invasive species affect us by degrading our soil, leading to erosion that can lower the quality of our water.
+These plants affect us by degrading our soil, leading to erosion that can lower the quality of our water.
 They crowd out and can kill important tree species that provide shade, carbon storage and habitat for native wildlife.
 And they can even increase the risk of wildfire.

 - Verify that the plants you are buying for your yard or garden are not invasive.
 Replace invasive plants in your garden with non-invasive alternatives.
 Ask your local nursery staff for help in identifying invasive plants!